habidoyetech/calculator/README.md

 ### Making Changes

 - `npm install` to install the dependencies and packages
-- `npm start` to test the app after changes were made
+- `To start` the project after changes have been made, click to Go Live from the status bar to turn the server on/off or Right click on a HTML file from Explorer Window and click on `Open with Live Server`.

 ## Author